-We are writing to inform you that the Summer Course for the 2020-2021 academic year at the INDC will start on July 20.
-At present, the government of Israel maintains a requirement for all foreign visitors to undergo a two-week quarantine period upon arrival.
+We are writing to inform you that the Summer Course for the 2020-2021 academic year at the INDC will start on July 20th.
+At present, the Government of Israel maintains a requirement for all foreign visitors to undergo a two-week quarantine period upon arrival.
 Given this, we recommend that flights be scheduled for the intended participants to arrive in Israel no later than July 5th.